Carex formosa (Handsome Sedge)

 Carex is a large genus, with over 600 species in North America and 150+ in Minnesota alone.
 They are grouped into sections, the species in each group having common traits.
 Carex formosa is in the Hymenochlaenae section; some of its common traits are: typically clump forming and forming loose colonies, leaves M-shaped in cross-section when young, spikes long and cylindric and drooping on slender stalks, terminal spike either all staminate or with a few perigynia (usually at the tip, occasionally the base), perigynia round in cross-section, 2-veined, beaked, the beak usually toothed, 3-sided achenes, often growing in woodlands.

 Carex formosa is distinguished from other sedges in Minnesota by the combination of: hairy leaves, reddish basal sheaths, terminal spike mostly staminate with several perigynia at the tip, lateral spikes pistillate with 1 or 2 staminate flowers or empty scales at the base.
-It is most similar in appearance to another hairy Minnesota sedge: the also-rare Carex davisii, which has pistillate scales that are long-awned and often longer than the perigynia, and its lateral spikes are all pistillate with no staminate flowers.
+It is most similar in appearance to another hairy Minnesota sedge: the also-rare Carex davisii, which has pistillate scales that are long-awned and often longer than the perigynia, and its lateral spikes are almost always all pistillate with no staminate flowers at the base.
 Overall, C. formosa also resembles other members of the Hymenochlaenae section (C. arctata in particular), but they are hairless and have all-pistillate spikes longer than 1 inch.

 Please visit our sponsors